 Roles & Responsibilities in Design Sprint

-2. Senior Executive – Senior executives are usually designated as the deciders.
-They are responsible for making and approving all the significant decisions.
+Senior executives are usually designated as the deciders.
+They are responsible for making and approving all significant decisions.
 Also, their role is to bring more clarity to the product.

-3. Lead Designer – Lead designers comprehensively understand the product, its features, and its objectives.
+Lead designers comprehensively understand the product, its features, and its objectives.
 They approve the final scope of the work at every design sprint phase.
-Thus, you can designate a design expert as your lead designer.
+Thus, you can designate a design sprint expert as your lead designer.

-5. Marketing Specialist – A marketing specialist is the one who helps the team understand the customers’ mindset.
+5. Marketing Specialist – A marketing specialist helps the team understand the customers’ mindset.
 They are the ones who know your customers better than no one.
 Therefore, they can provide critical insights about customer behavior that you can consider while ideation and prototyping.

 The Challenges of Design Sprints